Jake McCarthy Player Props: Diamondbacks vs. Cardinals

-Jake McCarthy -- with a slugging percentage of .276 in his past 10 games (including zero homers) -- will be in action for the Arizona Diamondbacks against the St. Louis Cardinals, with Adam Wainwright on the hill, on July 24 at 9:40 PM ET.
+On Tuesday, Jake McCarthy (.286 slugging percentage in past 10 games, with no homers) and the Arizona Diamondbacks face the St. Louis Cardinals, whose starting pitcher will be Steven Matz.
+First pitch is at 9:40 PM ET.

-In his most recent game he had a hitless showing (0-for-1) against the Reds.
+In his last game he had a hitless performance (0-for-3) against the Cardinals.

 Jake McCarthy Game Info & Props vs. the Cardinals